-- ExpressVPN: A high-speed VPN with servers in Egypt and Israel, as well as strong unblocking ability.
+- ExpressVPN: A fast, reliable VPN with servers in Egypt, Israel, and over 90 other countries.
+Strong unblocking ability.

 - PrivateVPN: A fast, reliable way to safely browse the internet in the Middle East.
 A strict no-logs policy and a choice of VPN protocols.